aickin/react-dom-stream/README.md

 });
 ```

+If the piping syntax is not to your liking, check out the section below on combining `renderToString` and `renderToStaticMarkup` to render a full page.

 #### `Readable renderToStaticMarkup(ReactElement element)`

 This method renders `element` to a readable stream that is returned from the method.
 Like `ReactDOM.renderToStaticMarkup`, it is only good for static pages where you don't intend to use React to render on the client side, and in exchange it generates smaller sized markup than `renderToString`.